Iamasamwich/fitness_track_server/README.md

 ### Prerequisites
 You will need to have Node, NPM, and MySQL installed on your computer.

+You can check this by running these commands

+`which node && which npm && which mysql`

+If the pathnames come up for each program then you're good to go!

 ### Local running:
 * Create a folder called CycleTracker and change to that directory (you can call it whatever you want...)